dorianps/LINDA/README.md

 ## Frequently Asked Questions

 **- What file formats are accepted**?
 Nifti images (.nii and .nii.gz) are accepted.
-The platform can read many other formats, but the is limtied script to Nifti in order to avoid confusion with some formats (i.e., Analyze) that have unclear left-right orientation.
+Earlier LINDA versions did not accept other formats, but now any format can be read.
+Note that the Analyze format has unclear left-right orientation.
 **- Can I use it with right hemispheric lesions?**
 Yes, but you need to flip the L-R orientation before.
 After that, the prediction will work just as well.